 The award was instituted in 2008 by the then Minister of Education, Culture and Science, Ronald Plasterk (PvdA), in order to honour and encourage outstanding artistic talent.
 The award consists of a sum of 100,000 euros, mainly to be used for the realisation of a special project.
 The award is intended for artists working in the Netherlands and across all disciplines, ranging from dance to design, from fashion to music, from writing to painting.

-The Johannes Vermeer Award, state prize for the arts, was awarded for the first time in 2009 to Pierre Audi, opera director, and subsequently in 2010 to Alex van Warmerdam, director, in 2011 to Erwin Olaf, photographer, in 2012 to visual artist Marlene Dumas, in 2013 to architect Rem Koolhaas, in 2014 to graphic designer Irma Boom, in 2015 to composer Michel van der Aa, and in 2016 to artist/filmmaker Steve McQueen.
-In 2017 Iris van Herpen, fashion designer, received the award.
+The Johannes Vermeer Award, state prize for the arts, was awarded for the first time in 2009 to Pierre Audi, opera director, and subsequently in 2010 to Alex van Warmerdam, director, in 2011 to Erwin Olaf, photographer, in 2012 to visual artist Marlene Dumas, in 2013 to architect Rem Koolhaas, in 2014 to graphic designer Irma Boom, in 2015 to composer Michel van der Aa, in 2016 to artist/filmmaker Steve McQueen, in 2017 Iris van Herpen fashion designer, in 2018 violinist Janine Jansen, in 2019 Ivo van Hoven and in 2020 photographer Rineke Dijkstra received the award.

 The jury guidance and overall coordination of the Johannes Vermeer Award is in the hands of the Boekman Foundation.
 The organization and pr of the award ceremony is provided by LUSTR, organizer of cultural events and programs.

-As of April 2018, the Compendium of Cultural Policies and Trends is housed at the Boekman Foundation.
-The foundation will facilitate the work of this European joint venture behind the website www.culturalpolicies.net and will ensure that the online platform for promotion and exchange of cultural policy is refreshed and updated.
+Since April 2018, the Compendium of Cultural Policies and Trends is housed at the Boekman Foundation.
+The foundation facilitates the work of this European joint venture behind the website www.culturalpolicies.net and will ensure that the online platform for promotion and exchange of cultural policy is refreshed and updated.

-More than one hundred independent authors from 43 European countries are participating in the Compendium.
+More than fifty independent authors from 43 European countries are participating in the Compendium.
 They map the developments within their national cultural policy on the platform www.culturalpolicies.net, which enables users to compare the information in many different ways.

 Since its founding in 1998, the Compendium of Cultural Policies and Trends has been coordinated from the European Institute for Comparative Cultural Research, ERICarts, in Bonn.
-From 2018 the Compendium has become an association that is facilitated from the Boekman Foundation.
-As executive director, Helen Johnson will give the Compendium a new impuls by strengthening and expanding the cooperation between the participating countries.
+From 2018, the Compendium has become an association that is facilitated from the Boekman Foundation.